 Artistically, I strive for boldness, precision and singularity.
 I have a fondness for the flow and sensibility of Eastern tattoo and I am heavily influenced by West coast comic surrealism.
 I prefer large-scale, full-color, multiple session tattoos.
 However, I welcome any new project with enthusiasm, an open mind, and an experienced palette.
 Art and tattoo are ever-evolving and so is our place in them--to compartmentalize our expressions only limits our imaginations.

 Right on, thanks for taking the time to check out my site and artwork.
-In 2011, my wife and I opened The Jade Mermaid Tattoo Parlor in downtown Portland--it's a swanky little place (just a few blocks from Powell's) on W. Burnside & 15th.
+In 2010, my wife and I opened The Jade Mermaid Tattoo Parlor in downtown Portland--a swanky little place on W. Burnside & 15th.
+We have recently moved on to more exclusive digs in the lower level of the historic Bradshaw Building on NW Johnson and 19th--811 NW 19th Ave., B101.
 If you would like to work with me on your next (or first) tattoo, shoot me a note, call me at the shop, or just stop by and chat me up--I am usually around in the daytime, Wednesday through Saturday.
 Click the location tab to find your way.